History & Heritage

 In Boston, walk the Freedom Trail to find out why the Colonists wanted independence.
 Then, visit nearby Lexington and Concord, where the first shots of the Revolution were fired on April 19, 1775.
 Learn who did what, when, where and why at the excellent Minute Man National Historical Park.
 But, the Revolution affected lives throughout New England.

-Up in Vermont, Bennington has a tall monument commemorating a battle fought in 1777.
 In Rhode Island, the annual Gaspée Days in Warwick recall the burning of a British schooner.
 In Maine, York had its own version of the Boston Tea Party, while in New Hampshire, Portsmouth honors Scottish-born John Paul Jones, the "Father of the American Navy."
 In 375-year-old Wethersfield, "the most ancient town in Connecticut," the Webb-Deane-Stevens Museum includes four 18th-century houses.
 One, the Joseph Webb House, served as General George Washington’s headquarters in 1781.

 During the Revolutionary era, Lebanon was a hotbed of patriotic fervor.
 Many meetings about the war effort were held at the Revolutionary War Office, just one of several historic sites that, along with the local museum, tell the story.
 The city of Lowell, just outside of Boston, and its former textile mills represent the first large-scale planned industrial city in American history.
 At the Lowell National Historical Park, ride the rails on the historic replica trolleys, cruise the canals aboard a tour boat, or walk along the Riverwalk or Canalway to one of many museums and historic sites within the Park.